arthexis/Tome/Mysteries/Principia/2 Copas: Mystery of Vessels.md

 __Trait:__ Mage Time. __Spell:__ Channelling

 The Mystery of Vessels teaches us that everything is conduit and container for the unseen forces of the universe.
 Living things, machines, magical constructs, everything is powered, directed and animated by invisible energies that are unable to exist by themselves without these Vessels or _Copas_ that hold them.
+Regardless of what exactly it is that animates a vessel, the term lifeforce is used to refer to it.

 An Initiate to this Mystery can sense when an action they are about to take is dangerous, hurtful or impossible in their current state.
 With the appropriate rite, they can empower and attune their body to make the task possible and safe, or force their own Soul to briefly leave their body to explore the Mysteries unhindered.